emdecr/woocommerce-product-tally-template/README.md

 In the wake of the COVID-19 outbreak, many restaurants added online ordering to their websites.

-One of my clients had a consistently changing roster of chefs that cooked up different meals folks could order and pick up.
+One of my clients had a consistently changing roster of chefs that cooked up different meals folks could order and pick up on a certain date.
 WooCommerce (WC) powered the online store.
 Each meal was a Woocommerce Product tagged with a specific Category (ie. Chef/Event).

 Some Chefs/Events were recurring, and orders were only differentiated by the date.
 A Chef/Event could have a chunk of orders for one date range, and then another chunk for a date range weeks/months later.